How do I apply to Baylor University?

 Application for admission to Baylor University should be made in the fall of the senior year in high school.
 To begin your application, create a goBAYLOR login.

 If I am accepted to the University, am I automatically accepted into the School of Music?

-The on-campus audition and interview provide an opportunity for students to display their abilities and to meet the faculty.
-The audition/interview day also provides an opportunity to have questions answered concerning the School of Music, the admissions process, student financial aid, housing, campus life and other aspects of being a music student at Baylor.
+The on-campus audition day provides an opportunity for students to display their abilities and to meet the faculty.
+The audition day also provides an opportunity to have questions answered concerning the School of Music, the admissions process, student financial aid, housing, campus life and other aspects of being a music student at Baylor.

 Am I required to audition to play in the band or orchestra, or to sing in a choir as a non-music major?

-School of Music auditions are not required if you desire to perform in the bands or orchestras, or choirs, or if you wish to register for chamber music, applied instruction, or classroom courses as a non-music major.
-However, the band, orchestra and choir directors do audition students for acceptance into those organizations.
+School of Music auditions are not required if your only desire is to perform in the bands, orchestras, or choirs.
+However, the band, orchestra, and choir directors do audition students for placement into those ensembles.

 What do I do if I cannot attend a scheduled audition day?

 If necessary, auditions may be scheduled on other days.
 In the event that distance prohibits a personal audition, a video recording may be submitted as part of your School of Music application.

 What do I perform for the audition?